WasmVM/ParGen/docs/pxml.rst

 Define a grammar in parser

+Grammar without pattern can be used to specify empty generation, but should not have children.

 **Attributes**

 * pattern <string> : Grammar generation pattern, as a space-separated sequence of token or target